 This type of sauerkraut is significantly easier to store than fresh sauerkraut.
 When you go home from the supermarket with a jar of sauerkraut, all you have to do is keep it in the pantry or storage until you’re ready to open it.
-Even if it isn’t open yet, you can put it in the fridge.
+You can put it in the fridge even if it isn’t open yet.

 Sauerkraut made from scratch

 Sauerkraut that has been freshly produced is a beast that must be tamed.
 It’s not like store-bought sauerkraut.
 Freshly prepared sauerkraut requires special attention.